mesosphere-backup/dcos-zeppelin/docs/user-docs.md

 Zeppelin to work properly, you must downgrade the ELB port 80 proxy to TCP.

-On DC/OS 1.7 and below, you can access Zeppelin from the public internet by using marathon-lb [as described here](1.7/usage/service-discovery/marathon-lb/usage/).
+On DC/OS >1.7, you can access Zeppelin from the public internet by using marathon-lb [as described here](1.7/usage/service-discovery/marathon-lb/usage/).

 <!--
 Alternately, you can deploy Zeppelin on a public agent by setting the